2024-2025 Course Catalog

 4. A minimum of six six-unit courses in government.

-Government majors can seek certification to teach government/political science or broad-field social studies at the secondary level.
-For certification in broad-field social studies, students must complete the government major and a minimum of two courses each in two other social studies (anthropology/sociology, economics, history, or psychology) and at least one course in each of the remaining social studies.
-Students are strongly encouraged to take a course in U.S. history and a course in global history.
-A course in environmental studies is also required.
+Government majors can seek certification to teach social studies at the secondary level.
+Along with the major, students must take one course in each of history, economics, psychology, and anthropology or ethnic studies, and a second course in two of these fields.
+Students are urged to take courses in both U.S. history and global history.
+A course in environmental studies (such as ENST 151) is also required.
 Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Off-campus study